 The discount rate used to measure the total GLI OPEB liability was 7.0 percent.
-The projection of cash flows used to determine the discount rate assumed that employer contributions will be made in accordance with the VRS funding policy at rates equal to the actuarially determined contribution rates adopted by the VRS Board of Trustees.
-Through the fiscal year ending June 30, 2019, the rate contributed by FCPS for the GLI OPEB plan will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly.
-From July 1, 2019 on, school divisions are assumed to contribute 100.0 percent of the actuarially determined contribution rates.
-Based on those assumptions, VRS plan's fiduciary net position was projected to be available to make all projected future benefit payments of eligible employees.
+The projection of cash flows used to determine the discount rate assumed that employer contributions will be made per VRS guidance and made in accordance with the VRS funding policy at rates equal to the difference between actuarially determined contribution rates adopted by the VRS Board of Trustees and the employer rate.
+Through the fiscal year ending June 30, 2018, the rate contributed by FCPS for the GLI OPEB plan will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly which was 100.0 percent of the actuarially determined contribution rates.
+From July 1, 2018 on, school divisions are assumed to contribute 100.0 percent of the actuarially determined contribution rates.
+Based on those assumptions, GLI OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of eligible employees.
 Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total GLI OPEB liability.

-Sensitivity of FCPS' Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate
+Sensitivity of FCPS' Proportionate Share of the Net GLI OPEB Liability to Changes in the Discount Rate